 In the summer of 2012, the rumors had Hill going to Cali to team up with 5-time NBA champion Kobe Bryant, but instead, he signed a 2-year deal with the youthful Clippers.
 A bum knee only allowed Hill to play 29 very forgettable games for the disappointing team that was eliminated in the first round of the playoffs.

-Hill left the NBA race, without a ring, in 2013, but stayed close the game by becoming the host of NBA Inside Stuff – a show that he appeared on just as many times in the 90s for his highlights as he does now being the host – and appearing on shows such as Open Court.
+Hill left the NBA race, without a ring, in 2013, but stayed close the game by becoming the host of NBA Inside Stuff – a show that he appeared on just as many times in the 90s for his highlights as he does now being the host -- and appearing on shows such as OPEN COURT, where NBA legends get to rave about how great he was.